90% of mutual funds follow an active investing style.

 Yes, index funds are a great investment option for beginners who are just starting with investing and don’t want to bother about stock research.

-Index fund provide diversification, low fees, and do not require extensive research or market timing.
+Index funds provide diversification, and low fees, and do not require extensive research or market timing.

 The main risk of investing in an index fund is market risk.
 Index funds track a specific index, their performance is closely tied to the performance of the overall market.